lochmidth/VocabGem/README.md

 - A more pleasent and comfortable UI can be designed.
 I kept it simple due to short amount of time.
 - Localization for other languages can be added to be able to reach more user.
 - There is only 10 quiz questions in the database and app loops the same questions after finishing it.
 However, more questions can be easily added to the database anytime.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropiate.

 ## License